neelkamath/omni-chat-web/docs/CONTRIBUTING.md

 # Contributing

-- This app supports the latest version of Chrome, Firefox, Safari, and Edge on desktops.
+- This app supports the latest version of Chrome, Firefox, Safari, and Edge on desktop.
 - When the user is signed in, the access token can be assumed to be valid because it's automatically refreshed periodically in the background.
 This means that if an API call results in an unauthorized error, either the user deleted their account, or an edge case which couldn't be handled occurred (e.g., the access token was deleted from `localStorage` because the browser's history was deleted).
 In such a case, the user must be logged out (i.e., the token set must be deleted, and the user must be redirected to the homepage).
-- Operations in the [`graphQlApi`](main/api/graphQlApi) directory don't document the `first`, `after`, `last`, and `before` function parameters because it'd be repetitive.
+- The `first`, `after`, `last`, and `before` function parameters aren't documented throughout the codebase because it'd be repetitive.
 Refer to the [pagination docs](https://github.com/neelkamath/omni-chat/blob/v0.8.3/docs/api.md#pagination) instead.
+- Here's an example of how to name images when importing them in TypeScript: To import `happy_news.svg`, write:
+    ```ts
+    import happyNewsImage from './happy_news.svg';
+    ```
+- Name directories using _kebab-case_, React component files using _PascalCase_, and other files using _camelCase_.

 ## Installation